oracle-quickstart/oci-weblogic-migration/README.md

 ---

+## Limitations

+- Domains created with WebLogic Server 12.2.1.3 are not supported for migration or automation with this tool.

+---

 ### 3. Error when starting Managed Servers (Hostname Verification Failure)

 You may encounter an error when attempting to start managed servers: